USS Indiana (BB-58): Postwar

 Indiana immediately went into drydock at Hunters Point Naval Shipyard for repairs lasting until 31 October.
 From there, she transferred to Puget Sound, where her ammunition and other flammable material was unloaded.
 She then went into drydock on 15 November to be prepared for deactivation.
 On 29 March 1946, the Navy announced Postwar Plan Number Two, which detailed the reductions in force necessary to bring the fleet back to a peacetime footing; Indiana was to be transferred to the Pacific Reserve Fleet along with Alabama.

 Plans were drawn up during the period she was in reserve to modernize Indiana and the other ships of her class should they be needed for future active service.
 In March 1954, a program to equip the four ships with secondary batteries consisting of ten twin 3 in guns were proposed, but the plan came to nothing.
 Another plan to convert the ship into a guided missile battleship arose in 1956–1957, but the cost of the conversion proved to be prohibitive.
 She would have had all three main battery turrets removed and replaced with a twin RIM-8 Talos missile launcher forward, two RIM-24 Tartar launchers aft, anti-submarine weapons, and equipment to handle helicopters.
 The cost of the project amounted to $120 million.

 The ships remained laid up in Bremerton, Washington, into the early 1960s; on 27 June 1961, Admiral Arleigh Burke, the Chief of Naval Operations, designated the four South Dakota-class battleships as eligible for disposal, and on 1 May 1962, Fred Korth, the Secretary of the Navy, recommended she be stricken from the Naval Vessel Register effective on 1 June.
 She was thereafter sold for scrap on 6 September 1963 and broken up.

 Several parts of the ship have been preserved in her namesake state, including one of her anchors, which is on display at the Allen County War Memorial Coliseum in Fort Wayne, Indiana; her bell is at the Heslar Naval Armory in Indianapolis, Indiana; her wheel is at Shortridge High School, also in Indianapolis; and her main mast, prow, and a pair of anti-aircraft guns stand on display at Memorial Stadium of Indiana University.
 The mast and guns had been donated by the Navy in 1966, but her bow section had been kept in California until 2013 when it was moved to Indiana University.
 Twenty members of the ship's crew attended the dedication ceremony in September 2013.
 Some of the low-background steel that made up Indianas hull was recycled to create the low background counting chamber at the in Vivo Radioassay and Research Facility (IVRRF) at Pacific Northwest National Laboratory.
+A whole-body counter was built utilizing sections cut from her turret armor, weighing in total 65 tons, at Edward Hines Jr. Veterans Administration Hospital between 1964 and 1966.